kubetail-org/edge-csrf/README.md

 # Edge-CSRF

-Edge-CSRF is CSRF protection middleware for [Next.js](https://nextjs.org/) that runs in the edge runtime.
+Edge-CSRF is CSRF protection for [Next.js](https://nextjs.org/) middleware that runs in the edge runtime.

 This library uses the cookie strategy from [expressjs/csurf](https://github.com/expressjs/csurf) and the crypto logic from [pillarjs/csrf](https://github.com/pillarjs/csrf) except it only uses Next.js edge runtime dependencies so it can be used in [Next.js middleware](https://nextjs.org/docs/advanced-features/middleware).

 # Features

 - Runs in edge runtime
+- Implements cookie strategy from [expressjs/csurf](https://github.com/expressjs/csurf) and the crypto logic from [pillarjs/csrf](https://github.com/pillarjs/csrf)
 - Gets token from HTTP request header (`x-csrf-token`) or from request body field (`csrf_token`)
 - Handles form-urlencoded or json-encoded HTTP request bodies
 - Customizable cookie options